drexlerd/sketch-learner/testing/planners/siwr/LAPKT-SIWR/libs/dlplan/README.md

 ## 6. Profiling

 In the `experiments/` directory, we provide code to profile parts of the library.
-To run the experimental code, it is necessary to install the modified version of `tarski` that we provide in the respective submodule in the `submodules/tarski` directory.

 ## 7. Citing DLPlan

-We created a DOI on zenodo under this [link](https://zenodo.org/record/5826140#.YfK9E_so85k).
-A bibtex entry can look like this:
+We created a DOI on Zenodo under this [link](https://zenodo.org/record/5826140#.YfK9E_so85k).
+A BibTeX entry can look like this:

 ```
 @software{drexler-et-al-dlplan2022,